 Figure 8 is one look at the relationship between anomaly correlation and potential predictability for the interactive ensemble.
-On the x-axis is the signal-to-noise ratio and on the y-axis is anomaly correlation.
-The solid line is the potential predictability for an eight-member ensemble according to Equation 1.
-To look globally at the relationship we computed the signal-to-noise ratio and the anomaly correlation for 10° x 10° boxes for all land areas without snow.
+On the x axis is the signal-to-noise ratio and on the y axis is anomaly correlation.
+The solid line is the potential predictability for an eightmember ensemble according to Eq.
+(1).
+To look globally at the relationship we computed the signal-tonoise ratio and the anomaly correlation for $10^{\circ} \times 10^{\circ}$ boxes for all land areas without snow.
 We then binned all the points with signal-to-noise ratio less than 0.5, between 0.5 and 1.0, between 1.0 and 1.5, and greater than 1.5.
-The result is given by the pink boxes.
-As discussed in Compo and Sardeshmukh (2004) and Sardeshmukh et al (2000), the fact that boxes clearly fall well below the potential predictability indicates systematic model error, which is not surprising.
+The result is given by the squares.
+As discussed in Compo and Sardeshmukh (2004) and Sardeshmukh et al. (2000), the fact that boxes clearly fall well below the potential predictability indicates that there is systematic model error, which is not surprising.
 More importantly for this study are the circles, which represent the same calculation for each region of improved anomaly correlation discussed in this study.
 It is clear that these regions are exceptional in how close the anomaly correlation is to the potential predictability.
 In other words, in these regions the model performs as well as could be expected, and there is relatively little systematic model error.
 It is of some concern that four of the points lie above the potential predictability line.
 However, Argentina and Western Australia are the two regions in which it appears that the noise has been overestimated.
-Southeastern Africa and Europe are likely above the line due to other sampling errors.
+Southeastern Africa and Europe are likely above the line because of other sampling errors.